fargenfo/linkseq-demux/README.md

 ### Run demux pipeline

-Use the `example_configs/demux.config` to get an idea how to define input parameters.
+Use the `tiny-bcl.config` file to get an idea how to define input parameters.
 For the `tiny-bcl` dataset, you should set `rundir` to `tiny-bcl-2.0.0` and `samplesheet` to `tiny-bcl-samplesheet-2.1.0.csv`.
 Additionally, you need the barcode whitelist, see the [barcode whitelist](https://github.com/olavurmortensen/linkseq#barcode-whitelist) section on how to obtain this list.

 Change the memory and CPU specifications in the configuration (under `process` and `executor`) to suit your needs before continuing.

 When you've made the config file and activated the `linkseq-demux` environment, run the pipeline like this:

 ```
-nextflow run olavurmortensen/linkseq/demux.nf -c [your config]
+nextflow run olavurmortensen/linkseq-demux -c [your config]
 ```

 ### Output